I wonder if you can tell me more about this trinket pot. I think it

 I’ve just started

-see that they called the Receivers in during April 2000.
-Are they still
+was amazed to see that they called the Receivers in during April 2000.

 I wondered if you might be able to help me understand Hornsea pottery a little better, as I am a complete novice.
 I inherited 3 pieces of 'Fauna' and I have since purchased 3 more.
 The problem is that one of them is marked as Hornsea pottery 'Royal' and the others are marked Eastgate pottery Withernsea.
 They are both 'Fauna' and look the same although the one marked Eastgate is slightly smoother and less detailed.
 Has Eastgate any connection with Hornsea as I was sold the Eastgate pieces as 'Hornsea'.
 I am a little confused and would appreciate any help.